onlyasmalllizard/courses-api/README.md

 An API to handle information about courses.

+## Demo
+The `Courses-Api.json` file in this repo is a Postman collection set up to make requests to the deployed version of this app.

 ## What I would have done with more time
 ### Finish authentication
 I set up the user resolver, but did not have time to implement the